aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/saveas/xltx-to-xls/_index.md

 ---
-title: Save XLTX as XLS using Android
+title: Aspose.Cells Cloud Android – Save XLTX as XLS
-description: Utilizing Aspose.Cells Cloud SDK for Android to save XLTX format file as XLS format file.
+description: Convert XLTX to XLS on Android with Aspose.Cells Cloud SDK.
+Leverage our REST API for fast, accurate saving and get free API quota to start instantly.
 kwords: Excel, Save XLTX as XLS, REST, Android
 howto: How to save XLTX as XLS using Aspose.Cells Cloud Android library.
 ---